akshara311007-png/vision-based-shm-literature-review/README.md

 - Vision-based structural vibration monitoring
 - Validation against conventional accelerometer measurements
 - Investigation of low-cost Structural Health Monitoring using consumer-grade cameras

-## License

-This literature review is shared for educational and research purposes.